 Creativity.
 Innovation.
 Technology.
 Fire Tech Camp is bringing these together to empower your child with the skills and environment to build something amazing.
 Fire Tech Camp are London’s only tech daycamps, putting the power of technology into kids’ hands so that they can create their own games, design their own smartphone apps, and build robots to do their bidding!
 During school holiday periods children age 9 to 17 will spend five days at Imperial College or another great venue gaining great skills, and getting exposure to the inner workings of the games and tech world.
-We now also offer "Sunday Series" for teen coders to learn to code hardware and software on Sunday afternoons, starting 12 Jan 2013.
+New for 2014 - we now also offer special one day events on Wearable Tech and Minecraft.
 Young people will make new friends, stretch their horizons, and enjoy the support of a world class team.

 Our mission is to teach young people to create and innovate through technology.

 We ascribe to the 4 C’s of 21st Century Education: Creativity, Collaboration, Communication and Critical Thinking.
 We want young people to engage in work that is meaningful to them, with the support of a world-class team.
 We want to provide parents with an outstanding service and we want to provide kids and teens with an experience that will continue to benefit them long after the week is finished.
 We want young people to be able to access technology education, whatever their economic circumstances.
 Scholarship Program Work with Us